oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 * `db_name` - The database name.
 * `db_version` - A valid Oracle Database version for Autonomous Database.
 * `db_workload` - The Autonomous Database workload type.
 OLTP indicates an Autonomous Transaction Processing database and DW indicates an Autonomous Data Warehouse database.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Autonomous Database.
 * `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
 Note that auto scaling is available for [serverless deployments](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adboverview.htm#AEI) only.
 * `is_dedicated` - True if the database uses the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option.
 * `is_preview` - Indicates if the Autonomous Database version is a preview version.
 * `license_model` - The Oracle license model that applies to the Oracle Autonomous Database.
-The default is BRING_YOUR_OWN_LICENSE.
+The default for Autonomous Database using the [shared deployment] is BRING_YOUR_OWN_LICENSE.
+Note that when provisioning an Autonomous Database using the [dedicated deployment](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/adbddoverview.htm) option, this attribute must be null because the attribute is already set on Autonomous Exadata Infrastructure level.
 * `lifecycle_details` - Information about the current lifecycle state.
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
 * `state` - The current state of the database.